-What’s on the PRAXIS Elementary Education: Multiple Subjects Exam?
+Learn about the test What’s on the PRAXIS Elementary Education: Multiple Subjects exam?

 The purpose of the test is to assess whether the entry-level elementary teacher has the content knowledge that is important, necessary, and needed at time of entry to the profession to teach English, mathematics, social studies, and science at the elementary level.
 The test is designed to support a generalist elementary school license.

 Taking the PRAXIS Elementary Education: Multiple Subjects exam can be a daunting task.
-Because its goal is to test your classroom readiness across the spectrum of content, it covers a lot of ground.
+Because its goal is to test your classroom readiness across the spectrum of content, our PRAXIS study guide 5001 covers a lot of ground.
 This breadth can make it hard to know how to prepare.
 Luckily, if you understand how the test is organized and what it is testing, you will have no problem prepping for this test.
 In order to cover everything needed to teach elementary education, the exam is broken into four subjects, which are broken into 2-3 categories each.